JessyDL/paradigm/readme.md

 ### building
 Tests are on by default when compiling the project as a library, you can disable this by toggline `PE_MODE` in `cmake` from `LIB` to `LIB_NO_TESTS`.
 Tests will not be included when building the project in `EXE` mode.

+When using CMake directly (or with CMakePresets), you'll have the project files output in `project_files`, from there out you can either boot it up in your editor of choice, or if your generator isn't also an IDE, then build it from there.
+Build outputs by default will appear in `/builds/`.

 When using the `paradigm.py` or `tools/build.py` script, you can set this value like this `--cmake_params="-DPE_MODE=LIB"`. `LIB` is the default value for this project.

-Tests use Catch2 v2.4.0, these will be fetched automatically when the CMake script detects testing to be true.
+Tests use Google Benchmark, these will be fetched automatically when the CMake script detects testing to be true.

 # Future
 ### Language